-Do you need a credit limit increase on your Chase credit card, but aren’t sure how to get it?
+Need a credit limit increase on your Chase credit card, but not sure how to get it?
 You’re in the right place.

 There are a couple of ways to get a credit limit increase, and a few essential things to remember during the process.
 But don’t let an increased limit go to your head — it’s critical to use your credit wisely and not just for a shopping spree.